allen138/hone-capital/README.md

   }
 };
 ```
 The timestamp is returned as unix timestamp from the API.
-I used moment.js to convert that time to a readable time such as, "April 24, 2019 4:45 PM".
-The other functions I mentioned are for the bar graph and the bubble graph.
+Use moment.js to convert that time to a readable time such as, "April 24, 2019 4:45 PM".
+The other functions mentioned are for the bar graph and the bubble graph.
 ###  Graphs
 ![Graphs](public/img/cryptoGraphs.png)
-To render the graphs, I used a Chart.js.
+To render the graphs, use Chart.js.
 Chart.js is a great resource that displays beautiful and clean graphs and has many options as far as graphs go.
 In this application I utilized two bar graphs, a pie graph, and a bubble graph.
 #### Bar Graphs
 For the bar graph, it takes a function that passes the response from the API call.
 The response then gets destructured and looped over.
-For every index in the response, I pushed the name to the dataLabel array and pushed the price to the dataPrice array.
+For every index in the response, push the name to the dataLabel array and push the price to the dataPrice array.
 ```javascript
   const data = res.Markets;
   let dataLabels = [];